-Highlights in the sale included a delicious woodcut in colors of Wayne Thiebaud's Candy Apples, 1987, sold for $40,000; Red-Yellow-Blue, 1986, by Richard Diebenkorn, a soft-ground etching and drypoint in colors, sold for $27,500; a set of four lithographs by Keith Haring, Untitled, 1987, sold for $22,500 (est. 15,000-20,000); and Standard Station, 1966, by Edward Ruscha - a screenprint in colors that was an unsigned early trial proof from the 66 undesignated proofs recorded by Engberg and Phillpot, sold for $35,000.
+Highlights in the sale included a delicious woodcut in colours of Wayne Thiebaud's Candy Apples, 1987, sold for $40,000; Red-Yellow-Blue, 1986, by Richard Diebenkorn, a soft-ground etching and drypoint in colours, sold for $27,500; a set of four lithographs by Keith Haring, Untitled, 1987, sold for $22,500 (est. 15,000-20,000); and Standard Station, 1966, by Edward Ruscha - a screenprint in colours that was an unsigned early trial proof from the 66 undesignated proofs recorded by Engberg and Phillpot, sold for $35,000.
 To date, only four other trial proofs from the 66 undesignated proofs have come to auction.

 The Fine Prints Department Director at Bonhams, Judith Eurich, says she is very pleased with the sale's results, commenting "The sale's results are a clear indication that the market has greatly recovered from recent years with both consignors and buyers eager to get back into it."